sjl/learnvimscriptthehardway/introduction.markdown

 can redistribute it as long as you don't make any changes and don't charge for it.

-The source code to the book is available [on BitBucket][hg] and [on GitHub][git] If you find any mistakes or feel you could improve it feel free to send a pull request.
+The source code to the book is available [on BitBucket][hg] and [on GitHub][git].
+If you find any mistakes or feel you could improve it feel free to send a pull request, but I'm retaining the copyright on the book for now, so if you're not comfortable with that I understand.

 [book]: /
 [hg]: http://bitbucket.org/sjl/learnvimscriptthehardway/